betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 The other is the computer science (aka software engineering) involved in designing, developing, deploying and supporting the software for users.

 Because the ultimate goal of most HPC/CSE projects is the advancement of the underlying science, publications concerning the computational science knowledge are often the priority.
-When such a project ends, there is little risk the computational science knowledge will be lost.
+When such a project ends, the primary risk of computational science knowledge loss involves reproducibility.
-It is often captured in perpetuity in the publicly available literature.
+Setting reproducibility aside, most other aspects of the computational science knowledge is often captured in perpetuity in the publicly available literature.
 On the other hand, the computer science knowledge is often at risk of being lost.

 Scientific computing research software projects can come to an end in ways that ultimately impact our community's ability to ever reap any benefit from progress made or lessons learned or otherwise have available for posterity's sake any of the system design, architecture, implementation and software engineering know how that went into the project.